Select Page

 Conclusion

-In the fourth quarter of 2025, 44.6% of mortgaged residential properties nationwide were equity-rich, down from the prior quarter and down from a year earlier.
+In the first quarter of 2026, 43.3% of mortgaged residential properties nationwide were equity-rich, down from the prior quarter and down from a year earlier.
 While the share has eased, homeowner equity positions remain strong in many markets.
-As the market continues to normalize, changes in affordability, mortgage-rate levels, and home-price momentum will remain key indicators for tracking where equity strength is holding firm and where it is cooling fastest.
+The latest equity rich ranking by state shows trends across the country.

 Explore ATTOM’s Home Equity Data